-The 2040 MTP/SCS also includes a notable increase in the regional active transportation network.
-Figure 4-6 shows the bicycle network in 2040.
+The 2045 MTP/SCS also includes a notable increase in the regional active transportation network.
+Figure 4-6 shows the bicycle network in 2045.
 Active transportation is an essential part of the region's transportation system, is low cost, does not produce greenhouse gases, can help reduce roadway congestion, and increases health and the quality of life of residents.
-Active transportation will receive over \$640 million or nearly seven percent in available revenues under the 2040 MTP/SCS.
-This emphasis signifies an important opportunity to advance the goals of SB 375 by increasing nonmotorized modes of transportation, thereby expanding access to transit and improving public health and air quality.
-The Regional Transportation Planning Agencies - Transportation Agency for Monterey County, Santa Cruz County Regional Transportation Commission and San Benito Council of Governments - worked closely with cities and counties to identify a list of projects that will add and enhance walking and biking facilities to make these modes more attractive for short distance trips, including trips to access transit.
-Additionally, the RTPAs developed the Regional Complete Streets Guidelines to assist local jurisdictions in project design and implementation.
+Active transportation will receive nearly \$1 billion or nearly seven percent in available revenues under the 2045 MTP/SCS.
+In addition, 42 percent of the region's local streets and roads projects include Active Transportation components, representing more than an additional \$1 billion in active transportation investments.
+This emphasis signifies an important opportunity to advance the goals of SB 375 by increasing non-motorized modes of transportation Planning Agencies- Transportation Agency for Monterey County, Santa Cruz County Regional Transportation Commission and San Benito Council of Governments- worked closely with cities and counties to identify a list of projects that will add and enhance walking and biking facilities to make these modes more attractive for short distance trips, including trips to access transit.
+In addition, the RTPAs developed the Regional Complete Streets Guidelines to assist local jurisdictions in project design and implementation.
 The guidelines can be found in Appendix H.